PernilleBrams/task-2-checkworthiness-repo/README.md

 6. **Completion or Logout**
    - Once all texts are annotated, you’ll see a **completion message**.
-   - You can also **log out** in the sidebar at any time—partial annotations will be saved before exiting.
+   - You can also **log out** in the sidebar at any time-partial annotations will be saved before exiting.

 ---